gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | x-application-token | string |  |
 | x-currency-code | string |  |

-Delete a Address by it&#39;s address_id.
+Delete a Address by it's address_id.
 Returns an object that tells whether the address was deleted successfully

 Success Response: